These technical communication Venn diagram stickers have arrived. If you contact us, and you live in Europe, we will post some out to you.

 These books actually contain the phone.
 Each page reveals the elements of the phone in the right order, helping the user to set up the sim card, the battery and even slide the case onto the phone.
 The second book is the main manual – the phone actually slots into this and becomes the center of attention.
 Arrows point to the exact locations the user should press, avoiding confusion and eliminating the feeling of being lost in a menu.

 It’s a interesting example of user documentation as an emotional experience.
-(Thanks to Gareth Williams and Adam Wohl for spotting this.)
+(Thanks tofor spotting this.)

 Yet another sign that quick reference cards are back in fashion: